ckaestne/gdoc2latex/README.md

 * *Citations* are supported through [Paperpile](https://paperpile.com/).
 The bibliography is rendered by Paperpile and Paperpile links are translated to `\cite` instructions.
 No use of Bibtex.
 * *Strikethrough* formatting is considered as comments and omitted in Latex
 * *Headings* in GDoc are converted to `\section`, `\subsection`, and `\subsubsection` in Latex
+* Internal links to section headers are converted to `\ref` references (the link text is discarded).
 * A heading formatted as *Title* replaces the `\TITLE` command in the Latex template
 * A paragraph starting with “Abstract:” is used as the abstract in the Latex template
 * Text is otherwise not transformed or escaped, so Latex commands for math or images can be inserted directly in the Google Doc document.